 #21: Dark Pastel Purple on Short Hair

 This dark pastel purple color on short hair is vibrant, especially in person.
-If you’re initially wanting pastel lavender hair, remember that pastel tones usually only last a few washes before balancing out.
-Instead opt for something a little deeper and with a blue-violet base.
-That way, it will fade into the silvery lavender purple hair you eventually want.
+If you initially want pastel lavender hair, remember that pastel tones usually last a few washes before balancing out.
+Instead, opt for something a little deeper and with a blue-violet base.
+That way, it will fade into the silvery lavender-purple hair you eventually want.

 You have to understand that getting light enough (even when the final, desired fashion color appears dark) can take multiple sessions, so you must be willing to invest the time and money into achieving it and taking care of it with regular conditioning treatments, color-depositing shampoos, and regular salon visits.

 #22: Light Brown to Pastel Purple Ombre

 This is a vivid purple ombre with long layers.
 Hairstylist Anna Lindsey of Springfield, MO describes these purple tips as something bright and fun!
 Ombres of vivid colors gives you the opportunity to have fun colors while also not overpowering you by doing your whole head a bright color.

 If you want to have vivid colors or pastel colors done, 9 times out of 10 you’ll have to lighten your hair to achieve the ‘vivid’ or ‘pastel’, therefore there’s always the possibility of damage.
 If your hair isn’t lightened enough the color will not be as bright.
 Also, depending on the vivid color, there’s also the possibility of it staining light-colored clothes, towels, or sheets and pillowcases as well as your bathtub (magic erasers work wonders for this).